 - a.
 From the extracted files folder, open the \w2k\unattend.txt file (source file). - b.
 Open the eXpress\deploy\configs\w2k.txt file (target file). - c.
-Copy the driver descriptions from the [MassStorageDrivers] section from the source to the target file. - d.
-Copy the driver names from the [OEMBootFiles] section of the source to the target file.
+Copy the driver descriptions from the [MassStorageDrivers] section from the source and paste them into the same section in the target file. - d.
+Copy the driver names from the [OEMBootFiles] section of the source and paste them into the same section in the target file.